How to register a domain name and get web hosting

 To activate the private registration, click the Protect my privacy box.

-How to get an email with your domain
+How to create your own email domain

 Once your newly registered domain is up and running, create a domain-based email address and enhance your professional appearance.
 You can do it from the administration of your website project and it’s even simpler than the domain registration as you just need to fill in a simple form.
+If you’re on a Webnode Premium plan, you’ll get a free business email with your domain name included in your plan.

-What is web hosting?
+What is web hosting

-How does web hosting work?
+How does web hosting work

 Websites are stored and hosted on specialized computers called servers.
 There are many different types of hosting.
 The most common and also the most affordable option chosen by many personal or small-sized business websites is called shared hosting.
 It’s used by websites with modest requirements allowing them to share the server space with other similar websites.
 The technical details of shared hosting are usually taken care of by the host.